Purdue-CS193/homework-0-aziqikang/index.md

 - being introduced to practical programming tools!
 - the lack of exams
-- student TAs and lecturers :)
+- undergraduate TAs and lecturers :)

 ## Welcome to GitHub Pages